ECCC-MSC/open-data/docs/msc-data/nwp_geps/readme_geps-geomet_en.md

 ### Available layers

-To see what GEPS layers are served via MSC GeoMet consult the service's [WMS GetCapabilities document](https://geo.weather.gc.ca/geomet?service=WMS&version=1.3.0&request=GetCapabilities).
+To see which GEPS layers are served via MSC GeoMet consult the service's [WMS GetCapabilities document](https://geo.weather.gc.ca/geomet?service=WMS&version=1.3.0&request=GetCapabilities).

 Desktop GIS software such as QGIS also makes it easy to [navigate the WMS Get Capabilities document as a layer tree](../../usage/tutorial_WMS_QGIS_en.md).